The Undergraduate Curriculum

 In a time of increasing globalization, both academic study of the international world and firsthand experience of foreign cultures are crucial.
 Yale College urges all of its students to consider a summer, a term, or a year abroad sometime during their college careers.

-Yale College forms part of a great university dedicated to the pursuit of light and truth.
-Yale encourages students to participate in the conversation of a scholarly community that defines the pursuit of knowledge in such a university.
-While the College’s goal of educating talented young people for future leadership has not changed since its founding, Yale has continually expanded in the range of subjects it teaches, the excellence of its curriculum, pedagogy, and research, and the diversity of its student body.
+Yale College forms part of a great university and encourages students to participate in the conversation of a scholarly community that defines the pursuit of knowledge in such a university.
+While the College’s goal of educating talented young people for future leadership has not changed since its founding, Yale has continually expanded the range of subjects it teaches, the excellence of its curriculum, pedagogy, and research, and the diversity of its student body.
 It currently offers instruction to over 6,000 students.
 For almost a century, the residential colleges have created enduring communities that are an essential part of the broader Yale ecosystem.
-As a distinctive community of learning, Yale College also seeks to instill an ethos of service—a sense of belonging on campus and a call to contribute beyond the college gates.
-To continue the search for truth by the light of learning requires respect and tolerance and a willingness to listen to one another.
+As a distinctive community of learning, Yale College also seeks to instill an ethos of service—a sense of belonging on campus and a call to contribute beyond it.
+Participation in the College and University communities requires respect and tolerance and a willingness to listen to one another.
 Most of all, it requires an openness on the part of each member of the Yale community—an openness to learn and a humility about how little each of us actually knows.